bharathshamasundar/CustomerRewards/README.md

-To Run the application
+To Run the application go to the CustomerRewards/CustomerFrontEnd

-Start Visual Studio Code with all the node Modules

 # Run npm start in order to Start the React Application.